What To Do If Santander Have Refused Your Mortgage

 Non-standard construction

-Santander may have offered a mortgage in principle but then declined you when the survey results came in.
+Santander may have offered a mortgage in principle, but declined you when the survey results came in.

 This could be because build types such as single-skin construction or non-repaired prefabricated reinforced concrete were found.
-Santander’s underwriting criteria does not allow them to lend when these construction types are present.
+Santander’s underwriting criteria do not allow them to lend when these construction types are present.

 Age limits

-If you’re aged 70 or over your mortgage application will be declined.
-Below this age you’re fine but the maximum age at the end of the mortgage term is 75 for this particular mortgage lender.
+If you’re 70 or over, your mortgage application will be declined.
+Below this age, you’re fine, but this particular mortgage lender’s maximum age at the end of the mortgage term is 75.

 Self-employed with a loss in the last year

-Some self-employed people might find that they’re offered an agreement in principle, only for it to be withdrawn when the underwriters have taken a closer look at their finances.
+Some self-employed people might find that they’re offered an agreement in principle, only for it to be withdrawn when the underwriters have examined their finances more closely.
 This is often because Santander won’t consider offering a mortgage to a self-employed professional who has made a loss during the last 12 months.

 A history of gambling